(This post may contain affiliate links. Please read our disclosure policy for more information.)

 9. Visit The Sea Lab and Estuarium

-On the way into Fort Gains, you’ll pass the Dauphin Island Sea Lab, a state-run research facility that focuses on oceanic and coastal research and offers educational programs.
-Mobile Bay, the body of water northeast of the island, is the fourth largest estuary in the US, and the Estuarium at the Sea Lab is the place to learn all about it.
+On the way into Fort Gains, you’ll pass the Dauphin Island Sea Lab.
+This state-run research facility focuses on oceanic and coastal research and offers educational programs.
+Mobile Bay, the body of water northeast of the island, is the fourth largest estuary in the US.
+The Estuarium at the Sea Lab lets visitors learn all about it.

 10. Hike through the Audubon Bird Sanctuary

 We stumbled across this one year and loved the little escape from the sun and sand.
 The Audubon Bird Sanctuary covers 164 wooded acres and is home to hundreds of bird species.
-The 1/2 mile nature interpretive trail and educational signage around the park teach visitors about the ecosystem of the area.
+The 1/2 mile nature interpretive trail and educational signage around the park teach visitors about the area’s ecosystem.

 11. Go on a Dolphin Watching Tour

-If watching dolphins from afar isn’t enough, book a dolphin-watching tour on The Duke with Action Outdoors.
+Book a dolphin-watching tour on The Duke with Action Outdoors if watching dolphins from afar isn’t enough.
 The tour includes an up-close view of the Sand Island Lighthouse and an opportunity to touch shrimp and other critters caught in the shrimp net during the tour.

 Exploring Around Dauphin Island